 “There are quality people out there to be employed but they are few and far between.
 That has been an issue for years in this industry as we all experience.
 It has been far too long that young people have been preached college is the answer.
 The fact is, great careers can be established in this trade.”

-While optimism is still the flavor of the month, there are still some contractors who see the current economy as a true firewall to hiring more workers and expanding in 2011.
+IT'S NOT ALL ROSYWhile optimism is still the flavor of the month, there are still some contractors who see the current economy as a true firewall to hiring more workers and expanding in 2011.
 Danny Strong of D&D Services is one of them.

 “I don’t see the growth coming that some are optimistic about,” he said.
 “My commercial business is slowing down and payment times are being stretched farther now, up to 90 to 120 days.
 We only do work for larger companies, and they are pushing planned projects into the future.”